 Send the collection agency a certified, return receipt letter requesting debt validation and disputing the debt in part or whole, if applicable.
 Unfortunately the FDCPA does not give a time limit in which debt collectors must respond to a validation request.
 It is not uncommon for consumers to receive a response several months later, if they receive a response at all.
 In some instances the debt collector will cease collection efforts and simply go away.

 - You can request debt validation at any time even though debt collectors may say different.
 If you have been sent a notice from a debt collector which included the mini Miranda: “This is an attempt to collect a debt and if we do not hear from you within 30 days of this notice, we will assume the debt to be valid” but did not respond within the thirty days, you can still request debt validation.

 - If you discover a debt collector has placed a negative item in your credit files, you can request debt validation.

 - When debt collector begins calling you out of the blue without ever sending you anything in writing.
 Get their mailing address and send a request for debt validation.

 - If you do not agree with the amount being demanded you should request debt validation.

 Written Communication Only

+When requesting debt validation you can also request the debt collector communicate by U.S. mail only because telephone calls to your employer and home are inconvenient.
+You will discover many debt collectors will never send written communication, they only want to deal with you over the telephone in an attempt to intimidate you into paying.
 Remember, you do not have to talk on the phone with a debt collector and it is highly recommended that you do not.
 All communication should be in writing as you want to create a paper trail in case you pursue legal action.
 You can send a simple validation request.